Summary of Generation 6

 Both Maki and Lily immediately felt homesick, I could perceive it from them at every moment.
 Maki always did her best not to show it off, because she knew what the alternative was way too well, while Lily took years before getting used to the move.
 And this made her very resentful against us, and me in particular.

-If it wasn't enough, I and Maki also faced another important lack, the same that convinced me to leave my birthplace the first time, actually.
+If that wasn't enough, I and Maki also faced another important lack, the same that convinced me to leave my birthplace the first time, actually.
 The art scene in New Sixam is so small, and stagnant, and made us feel so demoralised every time we set foot in the local museum.

 We had to make a lot of renounces and sacrifices back then to get used to life in New Sixam, and we did it all for the wellbeing of Lily.
 Maybe she couldn't understand it well back then, but we were both convinced that this was the best thing we could do, and so we did.